catchup-forks/gamersportalstartxtra/README.md

     - QR code generator for any page, reloads for changes of hashtag value (See JS feature above).
 Provided by `simplesoftwareio/simple-qrcode`

-    - the app can recognize type of user's device, thanks to `jenssegers/agent`.
+    - the app can recognizes type of user's device, thanks to `jenssegers/agent`.

     - Date presenters provided by `jenssegers/date` package.
 Extra helpers also available